ibm-cloud-docs/image-templates/create-standard-image.md

 First, go to the device menu and make sure that you have the correct account permissions to complete the tasks.

-* Go to your console's device menu.
-For more information, see [Navigating to devices](/docs/image-templates?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
-Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
+Only the account owner, or a user with the **Manage users** Classic infrastructure permission, can adjust the permissions.
 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 You can't create an image template if {{site.data.keyword.cloud}}-provided third-party software is installed.
 You need to remove the third-party software applications before you create an image template.
 {: note}